-Israeli occupation authorities forced a Palestinian to demolish his own house in the neighborhood of al-Isawiya in occupied Jerusalem, under the pretext of unlicensed building, according to local sources.
+Israeli occupation authorities on Tuesday forced a Palestinian to demolish his own house in the Jerusalem neighborhood of Jabal al-Mukabber, under the pretext of unlicensed building.

-Palestinian news agency WAFA said that Raja'e Atiyeh, a citizen of al-Isawiya, embarked on tearing down his own house in the neighborhood to avoid paying exorbitant costs if the Jerusalem municipality carries out the demolition on its own.
+Khalid Abu Tayeh, an activist, told WAFA news agency that Fawaz Abdo embarked on tearing down his own 100-square-meter house late Monday evening in the neighborhood to avoid paying exorbitant costs if the Jerusalem municipality carries out the demolition on its own.

 They are also discriminated against in all aspects of life including housing, employment and services, and are unable to access services in the West Bank due to the construction of Israel's separation wall.